UoMResearchIT/region-estimators/README.md

     actuals: list of actual sensor values as pandas.DataFrame (one row per timestamp) Required columns:
             'timestamp' (string): timestamp of actual reading
-            'sensor': ID of sensor which took actual reading (must match with a sensors.sensor_id in sensors (in value and type))
+            'sensor_id': ID of sensor which took actual reading (must match with a sensors.sensor_id in sensors (in value and type))
-            'value' (numeric): scalar value of actual reading
+            [one or more value columns] (float):    value of actual measurement readings. each column name should be the name of the measurement e.g. 'NO2'
 	'''

 estimator = RegionEstimatorFactory.region_estimator(method_name, df_sensors, df_regions, df_actuals)